carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 high content of sulphur and magnesium but little phosphorus and nutrients, conditions that resemble the ones found in the ancient seas.
 Some of the few live stromatolite can be found at the lagoons of the Basin.

-## Shotgun and Amplicons
-A metagenomic study goes from the sampling design to the statistical analysis of the data sequenced.
-Mainly, two types of studies are carried out: amplicons and whole-genome sequencing (WGS) or shotgun.
-In amplicon studies, a region typical of a community of microorganisms is amplified and sequenced, for example the hypervariable regions of 16S in Bacteria, or ITS in Fungi.
-In shotgun, random fragments of all genomes of all organisms in the sample are sequenced.
-Which is the most suitable?
-That depends on the question of the study.

-*Shotgun Metagenomics* Here we sequence random regions of the genome of all (or the vast majority (depends on their abundance and our sequencing depth)) of the organisms in the community.
-It allows us to assemble regions of different genomes, with which we can investigate their genomic potential, i.e. what genes does it contain.
-It is more expensive because it requires greater depth of sequencing and requires more start gDNA because it does not include PCR amplification steps prior to library construction.

-*Amplicon 16s* To do metagenomics of amplicons, the first step is to amplify the region of interest through PCR reactions.
-The primers we choose are VERY IMPORTANT.
-We always have biases that can change the results.
-Different primers show phylum specificity.